Get 50% off your first two months of accountancy heaven!

 Here’s are a couple of important things to think about when you’re deciding whether to include a notice period in a freelance contract.

 IR35 is a law introduced to combat tax avoidance by workers supplying their services to clients via an ‘intermediary’ (such as a limited company) who would otherwise be an employee.

 Of course, a full-time employee has to have the right to receive notice if they’re being let go, and in turn, also has to give notice of their intention to leave employment.

 If your contract has no notice periods in it, then clearly you aren’t an employee, which can be beneficial if HMRC decides to investigate your IR35 status.

-If your client has to give you notice, that implies that potentially they have to pay you for working when, in fact, there is no work for you to do: after all, if there were they wouldn’t be letting you go.
+If your client has to give you notice, that implies that they potentially have to pay you for working when, in fact, there’s no work for you to do.
+After all, if there were, they wouldn’t be letting you go.

 Would you take on a builder to fit your new kitchen knowing that they could decide halfway through that they wanted to leave?
 Probably not.
 That’s why substitution clauses can be handy in these situations: if you have to get out, you can provide an alternative supplier.

 From the client side, clearly, they want you to stay until the end of the agreed contract to do the job.
 Equally, they want to be able to drop you instantly if your services are no longer required; that’s why they’re using a contractor in the first place.

 Some agencies or clients may suggest that you need to give your client a number of weeks notice of leaving, while in turn, they only need give you a few days notice.
 You may not wish to agree to this, but some clients believe that it covers the business risk to both parties in a reasonably fair manner.
 From your perspective, it should help clarify your IR35 position.

 As a freelancer or contractor, you have no right to a notice period, but that doesn’t mean the contract can’t be terminated early by your side – you just have to negotiate a settlement position that suits both sides.